Appdynamics/mark-nodes-historical/README.md

   - How to upgrade Windows PowerShell to 5.1 [Documentation](https://docs.microsoft.com/en-us/skypeforbusiness/set-up-your-computer-for-windows-powershell/download-and-install-windows-powershell-5-1)
  - How to install PowerShell Core on Windows (if you decide to use Powershell Core on Windows instead of upgrading to Windows PowerShell 5.1) [Documentation](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-6)

-It can also be bundled into a Docker container.
-[Please refer to the Docker section]
+<i>It can also be bundled into a Docker container.
+[Please refer to the Docker container section below] </i>

 ### Running the script